vinogradowvw/IpAnonymizerPipeline/README.md

 As altenative, I can implement it with Spark Streaming or Flink as a data processing tool, it could be less flexible than app written from scratch, but maybe it will take responsibilities such as parallel processing on itself.
 But i am not sure if it is possible to make a capnp decoding there.

 ### Testing and benchmarking

+Decoding and anonymization takes ~ 140ms

+Inserting the data to the table takes ~ 110ms

+Quering data from totals table ~ 1-7 ms

+Estimate disk space for http_log table:
+~ 148 bytes each message
+= 148 * average incoming message rate * retention of the aggregated data

+Benchmark results: